angular/angular/src/cdk/testing/test-harnesses.md

 some property of the component to get a particular component instance.
 For example, you may want a button with some specific text, or a menu with a specific ID.
 The `HarnessPredicate` class can capture criteria like this for a `ComponentHarness` subclass.
-While the test author is able to construct `HarnessPredicate` instances manually, its easier when the `ComponentHarness` subclass provides a helper method to construct predicates for common filters.
+While the test author is able to construct `HarnessPredicate` instances manually, it's easier when the `ComponentHarness` subclass provides a helper method to construct predicates for common filters.

 The recommended approach to providing this helper is to create a static `with` method on each